-2D Floor Plans vs 3D Floor Plans: Which Does Your Auckland Listing Need?
+2D vs 3D Floor Plans: Which Does Your Listing Need?

 Every Auckland agent knows the question.
 You are putting a listing together, the property has potential, and you are deciding what floor plan to include.
 The 2D plan is standard and fast.
 The 3D plan looks impressive.
-But which one actually does more work for this specific listing?
+But which one does more work for this particular listing?

-The honest answer is that it depends on the property — but that answer is only useful if you have a clear framework for deciding.
-This guide gives you that framework.
-By the end you will know exactly when 2D is the right call, when 3D earns its cost, and when neither of them is the most important floor plan question you should be asking.
+The honest answer is that it depends on the property, which is only useful if you have a clear way to decide.
+This guide gives you that.
+By the end you will know when 2D is the right call, when 3D earns its cost, and when neither is the floor plan question you should really be asking.

 What is a 2D floor plan?

 A 2D floor plan is a clean overhead schematic of a property.
-It shows every room, the dimensions of each space in metres, how rooms connect to each other, where fixtures and cabinetry sit, the total square meterage, and the property's north orientation.
-It is the standard format used across New Zealand real estate listings and the one buyers are most familiar with.
+It shows every room, the dimensions of each space in metres, how the rooms connect, where fixtures and cabinetry sit, the total square meterage, and the property's north orientation.
+It is the standard format across New Zealand listings and the one buyers know best.

-A professional 2D floor plan is branded to your agency and delivered within 24 hours of the listing shoot.
-It answers the practical layout questions buyers have before they visit.
-These practical questions can't be answered regardless of how good the property photos are.
+A professional 2D floor plan is branded to your agency and delivered within 24 hours of the shoot.
+It answers the practical layout questions buyers have before they visit: the room sizes, the flow, where everything sits.
+Photos cannot answer those, however good they are.
+For a breakdown of how buyers actually read these plans, see our guide on how to read a real estate floor plan.

-According to Zillow's 2024 Consumer Housing Trends report, 86% of buyers are more likely to view a property if the listing includes a floor plan.
-The 2D floor plan is how most of those listings deliver that result.
+Zillow's research found that 82% of buyers are more likely to view a property when the listing includes a floor plan they like.
+The 2D plan is how most listings deliver that.

 What is a 3D floor plan?

-A 3D floor plan starts from exactly the same scan and the same measurements as the 2D version.
+A 3D floor plan starts from the same scan and the same measurements as the 2D version.
 The difference is the output.
-Where the 2D floor plan gives buyers a schematic to read, the 3D floor plan renders the same space with virtual furniture, realistic flooring, wall colours, and textures — so buyers see the property as a furnished home rather than an empty diagram.
+Where the 2D plan gives buyers a schematic to read, the 3D plan renders the space with virtual furniture, flooring, wall colours and textures, so buyers see a furnished home rather than an empty diagram.

 When a 2D floor plan is the right choice

-For the majority of Auckland listings, a 2D floor plan is the correct call.
-Here is when it is clearly sufficient.
+For most Auckland listings, a 2D floor plan is the right call.
+Here is when it is clearly enough.

 The property is well-presented and occupied.
-If the home is furnished, styled, and photographed well, buyers can already picture themselves in the space.
-The 2D floor plan adds the dimensional layer (like layout, flow, and size) that the photos cannot convey.
+If the home is furnished, styled and photographed well, buyers can already picture themselves there.
+The 2D plan adds the dimensional layer the photos cannot show: layout, flow and size.
 That is all it needs to do.

-The listing is in a standard residential price bracket.
-For properties up to around $1.2 to $1.5 million, a 2D floor plan is what buyers expect and what the market standard demands.
-A 3D floor plan does not change the fundamental appeal of a straightforward family home.
+The listing sits in a standard price bracket.
+For properties up to around $1.2 to $1.5 million, a 2D plan is what buyers expect.
+A 3D version does not change the appeal of a straightforward family home.

-The vendor's budget is a consideration.
-If you are managing vendor expectations around marketing spend, a 2D floor plan included in the standard listing package gives you everything you need without any additional cost conversation.
+Budget is a real consideration.
+If you are managing a vendor's marketing spend, the 2D floor plan included in the standard package covers what you need without an extra cost conversation.

 When a 3D floor plan earns its cost

-There are specific listing scenarios where a 3D floor plan does work that a 2D plan cannot.
+A few listing scenarios call for what a 3D floor plan can do that a 2D plan cannot.

-The property is vacant or has been emptied.
-An empty property is the hardest thing to photograph compellingly and the hardest thing for buyers to emotionally connect with.
-Empty rooms look smaller than they are.
-The 3D floor plan solves this by virtually furnishing the entire space, giving buyers a furnished view of the home without the cost or time of physical staging.
+The property is vacant or emptied.
+An empty home is the hardest thing to photograph well and the hardest for buyers to connect with, since empty rooms look smaller than they are.
+A 3D floor plan furnishes the whole space virtually, giving buyers a furnished view without the cost or time of physical staging.

-The property is tenanted or occupied with difficult furniture.
-If the current occupant's furniture is old, cluttered, or poorly placed, the 3D floor plan can replace it entirely or apply a clean default furniture set.
-Buyers see the property at its potential, not its current state.
+The property is tenanted or full of difficult furniture.
+If the current furniture is old, cluttered or badly placed, a 3D floor plan can replace it with a clean default set.
+Buyers see the property at its potential rather than its current state.

 The third option most agents are not using yet

 Both the 2D and 3D floor plan are static images.
-There is a third option that takes the 2D floor plan and turns it into something buyers can actually explore.
+The third option takes the 2D floor plan and turns it into something buyers can explore.

 At Bash & Co, when you book photography and a 2D floor plan together, your listing gets an interactive floor plan tour.
-Buyers open a link on any device and see the floor plan of the property.
-They click on any room, any point on the plan, and the actual listing photo from that position inside the home appears.
-They can move through the property space by space, seeing exactly what is visible from each location, with the floor plan always in context beside them.
+Buyers open a link on any device and see the property's floor plan.
+They click any room, any point on the plan, and the actual listing photo taken from that position appears.
+They move through the property space by space, seeing what is visible from each spot, with the floor plan always beside them.

-Realestate.co.nz and Harcourts listings support embedding the link directly.
-For Trade Me and and other agency platforms, it pastes as a URL into the listing description.
+realestate.co.nz and Harcourts listings support embedding the link directly.
+For Trade Me and other agency platforms, it pastes in as a URL in the listing description.

-No Auckland real estate media provider currently offers this as standard.
-It is included at no extra cost when you book photography and a 2D floor plan together at Bash & Co.
+It is a genuine point of difference in the Auckland market, and it costs nothing extra when you book photography and a 2D floor plan together at Bash & Co.

 A simple decision framework

-If you are still unsure which option fits your listing, use this as your guide.
+Still unsure which fits your listing?
+Use this as your guide.

-Choose a 2D floor plan if the property is occupied and well-presented, sits in a standard price bracket, and your primary goal is giving buyers the layout information they need to qualify themselves before the open home.
-If you are also booking photography, the interactive floor plan tour comes with it automatically — giving buyers a clickable, photo-linked experience of the property.
+Choose a 2D floor plan if the property is occupied and well-presented, sits in a standard price bracket, and your aim is giving buyers the layout they need to qualify themselves before the open home.
+Book photography alongside it and the interactive floor plan tour comes free, giving buyers a clickable, photo-linked walk through the property.

-Choose a 3D floor plan if the property is vacant, tenanted with difficult furniture, in the premium or luxury market, or is a new build or off-the-plan development where photos cannot capture the finished home.
-Note that the interactive photo tour does not apply here — it requires actual listing photos to generate.
+Choose a 3D floor plan if the property is vacant, tenanted with difficult furniture, premium or luxury, or a new build or off-the-plan development where photos cannot capture the finished home.
+The interactive tour does not apply here, since it needs real listing photos to generate.

-In every case, the floor plan is not optional.
-It is the standard that the data demands and the one buyers increasingly expect.
+Either way, the floor plan itself is not optional.
+It is the standard buyers now expect.

 The bottom line

-The question is not really 2D versus 3D.
-Both are professional, both serve buyers, and both do specific jobs well.
-The real question is whether you are including a floor plan at all — because the data is clear on what happens when you do not.
+The real question is not 2D versus 3D.
+Both are professional and both do a specific job well.
+The question is whether you are including a floor plan at all, because the data is clear on what happens when you do not.

-One in five buyers will ignore a listing with no floor plan, according to Rightmove.
-52% more buyers click through to listings that include one.
-And 42% of buyers say they would not hire an agent who does not provide a floor plan as part of their marketing.
+According to Rightmove, one in five buyers will ignore a listing with no floor plan, listings with one get 52% more click-throughs, and 42% said they would not hire an agent who does not provide a floor plan as part of their marketing.

-In a competitive Auckland market, that is not a marginal difference.
-It is the difference between a listing that earns enquiries and one that gets scrolled past.
+In a competitive Auckland market, that is the difference between a listing that earns enquiries and one that gets scrolled past.

-Every Bash & Co listing package includes a 2D floor plan and interactive floor plan tour as standard when booked with photography.
-See our full floor plan options here.
+Every Bash & Co listing package includes a 2D floor plan and an interactive floor plan tour as standard when booked with photography, with 3D floor plans available to add when a property needs more.
+Read more about our real estate floor plan services and packages and pricing.

 Frequently asked questions